maidsafe-archive/MaidSafe/tools/vault_network_viewer/read_me.txt

 Step 1 :
+java -jar "VaultsNetworkViewer.jar" <BuildPath>
-ensure the BuildDirectory in NetworkViewer.java has been set to the proper directory holding : vault, vault_key_helper and no_display_list.txt
+when BuildPath show be your build directory holding : vault, vault_key_helper and no_display_list.txt such as : java -jar "VaultsNetworkViewer.jar" /home/maidsafe/MaidSafe-Open/build/

 Step 2 :
-start the java program
+if first time running on the machine, click the PreConditions button to generate keys and chunks

 Step 3 :
-if first time running on the machine, click the PreConditions button to generate keys and chunks

-Step 4 :
 click the Bootstrap Network button to setup a network from bootstrap

-Step 5 :
+During the test :
-when running tests in other terminals, the viewer will visualize what's happening among the vaults
+following the test scenario in the document Visualized_Vaults_Network_Test_Scenario.xls the viewer will visualize what's happening among the vaults during the procedure

 Final :
 click the Shutdown Network button to stop Vaults and clean up the resouce.